 There are better water filter systems that make sense for a prepared home or large groups in fixed positions (like the Berkey filters).
 But those home filters aren’t practical for portable use and should only be taken on after covering these basics.

 Redundancy is built into these models.
 Which also makes it easy for beginners or those on a budget to baby-step their way in.
-For example, your bug out bag is always packed and ready at home, so even if you do end up staying home during an emergency, you’ll have these portable filters on hand to compliment whatever larger water gear you have at home.
+For example, your bug out bag is always packed and ready at home, so even if you do end up staying home during an emergency, you’ll have these portable filters on hand to compliment whatever larger water gear you have on hand.

 Water is very heavy at 8.3 pounds per gallon.
 People need an average of one gallon per day — if not more when on foot.
 So the idea you’ll carry the water you need for days is a non-starter.